-Amazon Product Launch Advertising: A 90-Day Playbook
+Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 It will not.